Brigg-commit/AirBnB_clone/README.md

 No known bugs at this time.

 # Authors
-Brigg-commit - Gitthub
+Brigg-commit - <Github>

 # License
 Public Domain.
-No copy write pprotectioo
+No copy write  protection